-Caroline Bordignon is a Canadian composer and fine artist based in the UK.
+Caroline Bordignon is a modern-day, female composer and fine artist.

-Her artwork has been exhibited in galleries based in Italy, Canada and the UK.
+Her artwork has been exhibited in Italy, Canada and the U.K.

 Significant commissions have included Intertwined for singing solo viola by Katherine Clarke, appearing on Classic FM and TwoSet Violin,